Last updated: July 3, 2022

 The difference between IPv4 and IPv6 addresses

-IPv6 addresses are 128-bit IP addresses written in hexadecimal and separated by a colon.
-An example of an IPv6 address could be written like this: 2ffe:1601:4545:4:345:f8ff:fe35:67bc .
+IPv6 addresses are 128-bit IP addresses written in hexadecimal and separated by colons.
+An example IPv6 address could be written like this: 2ffe:1601:4545:4:345:f8ff:fe35:67bc .